AdHoc-Protocol/AdHoc-protocol/README.md

 | float  | ±1.5 x 10−45 to ±3.4 x 1038                              |
 | double | ±5.0 × 10−324 to ±1.7 × 10308                            |

-As a creator  of a protocol, you know your data in advance, and better, than any code generator. **AdHoc** description provides attributes that let you share your knowledge with the generator and help generate optimal code.
+As a creator  of a protocol, you know the scope of data in advance better than any code generator. **AdHoc** description provides attributes that let you share your knowledge with the generator and helps to generate optimal code.

-If your field's data is fits in a range, express this with `MinMax` attribute.
+If your field's data fits in a particular range, it is better to declare it with the MinMax attribute.
 Code generator will try to find the best datatype and generate range bounds information to control passing values.

-If value **range** less then 127, code generator will store the value in internal bits storage
+If value **range** is less than 127, the code generator will store the value in internal bits storage

 ```csharp
      [MinMax(1, 8)] int car_doors;